John Hughes's unrealized projects: How the Grinch Stole Christmas

+Untitled history of Shermer, IL book

+While discussing Reach the Rock (1998) during an interview with William Ham, Hughes mentioned that he had always wanted to write a visual history of the fictional town "Shermer, Illinois", which he'd used as a setting in many past films.
+"The whole notion of Shermer came out of that heterogeneous kind of society," he said, adding that he wanted to produce a book "because it'd be kind of the history of postwar America.
+Haven't got around to it yet, though."

+Family Affair

+In 1999, Variety reported that Hughes was working on a bigscreen version of TV's Family Affair for Warner Bros., alongside series producers Sid and Marty Krofft.
+Newcomer Emily Fox was to write the screenplay, and the project was to re-team Hughes with old collaborator Howard Deutch, who was slated to direct.

 2000s

 The Chambermaid

 Hughes was the initial director of the romantic comedy Maid in Manhattan (2002), a modern retelling of Cinderella then under the title The Chambermaid, with Hilary Swank at that time set to star as the lead.
 However, by 2001, it was reported that Jennifer Lopez had replaced Swank and that Hughes would no longer be directing the film, opting to produce instead.
 He would later use a pseudonym on the final film as a result of excessive rewrites which changed his initial screenplay story.

 The Grigsbys Go Broke

 In 2002, Hughes had written a script titled The Grigsbys Go Broke, which was about a wealthy family in Chicago who lose all of their money and are forced to move to the other side of the tracks.
 It was later reported in 2010 that Paramount Pictures bought the rights to the script.
 However, the studio officially confirmed that it was not negotiated to purchase the script.
 In 2013, the project was back in development at Paramount, and it was revealed that Ice Age: The Meltdown screenwriter Jim Hecht would rewrite the script.
 But, again, the film was left in development hell.